Stephanie-Schefer/Wicked-Problems/finalproject.md

 ## Rendering Topography

 This plot shows a 3D map of Guanacaste's topographical features as well as the road network, urbanized areas, and airport locations.
+The most populated city, Liberia, is labeled below.

 ![](final_liberia_plot)